stevenjacobson1/ASUG-AI163/README.md

 ### You will buid a goal-driven Joule Agent in Joule Studio that:

 - Understands a natural-language request on the Shipment related activities.
-- Creat, Track & get a list of Delayed shipments.
+- Create, Track & get a list of Delayed shipments.
 - Empower George to do his job more efficently.

 #### Agent for Shipping Logistics Activities